 In standard legal terms, a trust is a fiduciary, third-party relationship in which the trustor distributes an asset to the trustee, who then transfers the property to the beneficiary.
 In the broadest sense, trusts are normally set up to follow the last will and testament of a deceased individual.
+A trust and probate litigation lawyer in Coeur D’Alene can help.

 Usually, trusts are established to prevent the tedious process of probate and expedite the transfer of ownership from a trustor to a beneficiary.
 Although the concept of trusts can be simple to grasp for some, there a variety of different types of trusts that can be used as a quicker alternative to a casual probate.